 This is simply keeping the product backlog prioritised based on delivering maximum value to the customer.
-As new items are added to the backlog they are compared to current items on the backlog in terms of business value so when the team planning on next iteration they choose items on top of the backlog.
+As new items are added to the backlog they are compared to current items on the backlog in terms of business value.
 This is an on-going process throughout the project.

 It is highly effective and straightforward for getting the business to convey their priorities.

 On of the simplest schemes is to label stories Priority 1, 2, 3 or high, medium and low.
 This is a very straightforward method but loses its effectiveness when too many items are marked high priority.
 A good way to govern this is to have defined ground rules what determines a priority 1, 2, 3.

 The stakeholders are provided monopoly money equal to the projects budgets and asked to distribute the budget amongst the project features.
 Monopoly money technique works best when prioritising features as if prioritising the entire backlog the stakeholders might omit documentation or other tasks they don’t see the immediate value in.

 The 100-Point method was developed by Dean Leffingwell and Don Widrig for use cases.
 The stakeholders are provided 100 points which they can distribute amongst features.
 They can distribute any way they want even put 100 on one feature if it is their one and only priority.

 This will help convey the features that bring the most customer satisfaction.
 Please see below image for reference.

 Each stakeholder gets a predetermined number of votes/dots and which they distribute amongst features.
 A good rule of thumb for assigning votes is 20% of total items for example if 50 items would be 50 x 0.2 = 10 so each person would have 10 votes.